scipp/scipp/docs/getting-started/faq.rst

 Frequently Asked Questions
 ==========================

-Specific help with using scipp
+Specific help with using Scipp
 ------------------------------

-For help on specific issues with using **scipp**, you should first visit the `discussions <https://github.com/scipp/scipp/discussions>`_ page to see if the problem you are facing has already been met/solved in the community.
+For help on specific issues with using Scipp, you should first visit the `discussions <https://github.com/scipp/scipp/discussions>`_ page to see if the problem you are facing has already been met/solved in the community.